jvehent/jvehent.org/beyond_the_security_team.md

 ![Screenshot_2019-09-25_Beyond_the_Security_Team_-_DevSecCon_KeyNote.jpg](img/Screenshot_2019-09-25_Beyond_the_Security_Team_-_DevSecCon_KeyNote.jpg)

-<span style="font-size:11pt;font-family:Arial;color:#000000;background-color:transparent;font-weight:400;font-style:normal;font-variant:normal;text-decoration:none;vertical-align:baseline;white-space:pre;white-space:pre-wrap;">So I joined the cloud operations team as a security engineer.
-The <span style="font-size:11pt;font-family:Arial;color:#000000;background-color:transparent;font-weight:700;font-style:italic;font-variant:normal;text-decoration:none;vertical-align:baseline;white-space:pre;white-space:pre-wrap;">only <span style="font-size:11pt;font-family:Arial;color:#000000;background-color:transparent;font-weight:400;font-style:normal;font-variant:normal;text-decoration:none;vertical-align:baseline;white-space:pre;white-space:pre-wrap;">security engineer.
+So I joined the cloud operations team as a security engineer.
+The **only** security engineer.
 In the middle of a dozen of so hardened ops who were running stuff for millions of Firefox users.
 I live in Florida.
 We know that swimming in gator infested ponds is just stupid.
 The same way, security engineers generally avoid getting cornered by hordes of angry sysadmins.
 They are the enemy, you see.
 They are the ones who leave mission critical servers open to the internet.
 They are the ones who don’t change default passwords on network gears.
 They are the ones who ignore you when you ask for a system update seven times in a row.
 They are the enemy.

-<span style="font-size:11pt;font-family:Arial;color:#000000;background-color:transparent;font-weight:400;font-style:normal;font-variant:normal;text-decoration:none;vertical-align:baseline;white-space:pre;white-space:pre-wrap;">To be fair, they see us the same way.
+To be fair, they see us the same way.
 We’re Sauron, on top of our dark tower, overseeing everything.
 We corrupt the hearts and minds of their leaders.
 We add impossible requirements to time constrained projects.
 We generally make their lives impossible.

-<span style="font-size:11pt;font-family:Arial;color:#000000;background-color:transparent;font-weight:400;font-style:normal;font-variant:normal;text-decoration:none;vertical-align:baseline;white-space:pre;white-space:pre-wrap;">And here I was.
+And here I was.
 A security guy.
 Joining an ops team.

-<span style="font-size:11pt;font-family:Arial;color:#000000;background-color:transparent;font-weight:400;font-style:normal;font-variant:normal;text-decoration:none;vertical-align:baseline;white-space:pre;white-space:pre-wrap;">By and large, they were nice folks, but it quickly became clear that any attempt at playing the arrogant french security guy who knows it all and dictates how things should be would be met with apathy.
+By and large, they were nice folks, but it quickly became clear that any attempt at playing the arrogant french security guy who knows it all and dictates how things should be would be met with apathy.
 I had to win this team over.
 So I decided to pick a problem, solve it, make their life easier and win myself some goodwill.
 ![Screenshot_2019-09-25_Beyond_the_Security_Team_-_DevSecCon_KeyNote_11_.png](img/Screenshot_2019-09-25_Beyond_the_Security_Team_-_DevSecCon_KeyNote_11_.png)

 I didn’t have to search for long.
 Literally days before I joined the team, a mistake happened and the git repository containing all the secrets got merged into the configuration management repo.
 It was a beautiful fuck-up, executed with brio, with the full confidence of a battle-tested engineer who has ran these exact commands hundreds of times before.
 The culprit is a dear friend and colleague of mine who I like to use as an example of professionalism with the youngsters, and I strongly believe that what failed then was not the human layer, but completely inadequate tooling.

 ![Screenshot_2019-09-25_Beyond_the_Security_Team_-_DevSecCon_KeyNote_12_.png](img/Screenshot_2019-09-25_Beyond_the_Security_Team_-_DevSecCon_KeyNote_12_.png)